Rami-Yusf/RingoMedia.ModulesTask/README.md

     }
     ```

-5. Run the application and the Database will be created, you will have the 2 main tables Reminders & Departments, the rest of tables is for the Hangfire server storage:
+5. Run the application, the Database will be created automatically, you will have 2 main tables Reminders & Departments, the rest of tables is for the Hangfire server storage:
     ```sh
     dotnet run
     ```